ivandfx/DFXWinTweaks/README.md

 ## About updates
 Since DFX Tweaker does not require an Internet connection, updates must be downloaded manually, so check the Releases section from time to time if there is a new version.

-**Although it doesn't appear anywhere, you should consider DFX Tweaker as a beta for now, because contain various bugs that will be solved.**
+**Although it doesn't appear anywhere, you should consider DFX Tweaker as a beta for now, there are some bugs that will be solved.**

 **Since the release of version 1.6, updates will arrive less frequently.**